lablabs/pod-deletion-cost-controller/README.md

 # How it works ?

-Configuration of `controller.kubernetes.io/pod-deletion-cost` is based on following steps
+Configuration of `controller.kubernetes.io/pod-deletion-cost` is based on following steps.

 1. Controller watch for `pod-deletion-cost.lablabs.io/enabled: "true"` on Deployment and for Pod which is owned by ReplicaSet and Deployment.
 Pod -> is owned by -> RS -> is owned by -> Deployment
 2. If Pod already contains `controller.kubernetes.io/pod-deletion-cost` skip